This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pigment Description

-Ochres in their natural state are the backbone of art history.
-From time immemorial people have made them into paint.
+Ochres in their natural state are the backbone of art history, and from time immemorial people have made them into paint.
 From a pale yellowish peanut butter color to rich browns these earthtones span a huge range of colors.
-(For Red Ochres, reference PR102 and PR101, and for more browns check out PBr7).
+(For Red Ochres, reference PR102 and PR101, for more browns check out PBr7, and for the elusive green earth look up PG23).

 Natural and Synthetic ochres are given different pigment codes.
 Natural Yellow Ochre is PY43 while the synthetic kinds are PY42.
 Sometimes the natural ochres are a bit softened compared to their synthetic counterparts due to naturally-occurring minerals that get labeled as impurities.
 However the natural characteristics actually can be quite nice for the paint.
 We have heard that many (but not necessarily all) natural ochres may have a little bit of the synthetic pigment to ensure color consistency.